 “No one has ever become poor by giving.” – Anne Frank

-Welcome and Thank YOU for your interest in leading a fundraising event for CCHD!
-We are so grateful for your efforts and support in advancing CCHD’s mission to “Conquer Congenital Heart Disease.”
+Welcome and Thank YOU for your interest in leading a fundraising event for Conquering CHD!
+We are so grateful for your efforts and support to conquer the most common birth defect.
 Please read the packet carefully and reach out to email@example.com with any questions.

 Importance of Fundraising

-Fundraising plays a vital role in the growth of CCHD.
-Fundraising not only helps to support CCHD and its mission financially, it increases awareness and education not only about CCHD but about CHD in general.
+Fundraising plays a vital role in the growth of our organization.
+Fundraising not only helps to support Conquering CHD and its mission financially, it increases awareness and education not only about our organization but about CHD in general.
 What’s not to love about that?!

 About This Toolkit